patrickloeber/patrickloeber/README.md

 - On my channel you find FREE courses about Python, PyTorch, TensorFlow, and much more
 - Blog posts on my [website](https://www.patloeber.com)
 - For most tutorials the corresponding code is here on GitHub

-If you enjoy my content, I'd be happy if you [subscribed](https://www.youtube.com/channel/UCbXgNpp0jedKWcQiULLbDTA?sub_confirmation=1) to my channel 😊

 ## Popular YouTube Videos 📺